-The metaphor of the garment of days, weaving the days of the soul's fabric by good deeds, helps me approach the parable (meditation one).
-Each day of life offers a chance to discover the true self (meditation two) and in so doing, help build the kingdom of God (meditation three).
+The metaphor of the garment of days, weaving the days of the soul's fabric by good deeds, helps me approach the parable (Meditation One).
+Each day of life offers a chance to discover the true self (Meditation Two) and in so doing, help build the kingdom of God (MeditationTthree).

 Peeping out from behind my mask, -Suzannee

 Meditation One (introit) garment of days

 Come and see: When those days draw near to the Holy King, if the person leaving the world is pure he ascends and enters into those days and they become a radiant garment for his soul!
 But only his days of virtue, not his days of fault.
 Woe to him who has decreased his days up above!
 For when he comes to be clothed in his days, the days that he ruined are missing and he is clothed in a tattered garment.
 It is worse if there are many such days; then he will have nothing to wear in that world!
 Woe to him!
 Woe to his soul!
 He is punished in hell for those days, days upon days, two days for every wasted day!
 For when he left this world, he found no days to wear, he had no garment for cover. …